-Arcing is caused by routinely plugging and unplugging unit from grid power while the compressor on/off switch is left ON and can have detrimental effects on your electronic equipment.
-Arcing damage on the electrical components of this system can be indicated by burnt spots on electrical connections of the line cord wires, connector contacts and prongs.
-Can also cause bodily harm.
-Recommend always shutting off power supply at the dockside's power supply disconnect box.
+Arcing is caused by routinely plugging and unplugging the unit from grid power while the compressor on/off switch is left ON and can have detrimental effects on your electronic equipment.
+Arcing damage on the electrical components of this system can be indicated by burnt spots on electrical connections of the line cord wires, connector contacts, and prongs.
+It can also cause bodily harm.
+It is recommended to always shut off the power supply at the dockside's power supply disconnect box.

-BTU (British thermal unit) is a common unit of measure for heat, and is equivalent to the amount of heat energy required to heat one pound of water one degree Fahrenheit.
+BTU (British thermal unit) is a common unit of measure for heat and is equivalent to the amount of heat energy required to heat one pound of water one degree Fahrenheit.
 For example, raising the temperature of one pound of water from 40 degrees to 41 degrees would take one BTU.
-This form of measure is referred in the capacity of this refrigeration system.
+This form of measure is referred to in the capacity of this refrigeration system.